 Although he played just four games in ending his career with the 1904 Highlanders, catcher Frank McManus (1923) leads in longevity between the two Yankee players who have died on September 1.
 McManus, who had hit no home runs, but drove in two runs in previous work with Washington in 1899, Brooklyn in 1903, and Detroit earlier in that 1904 season, batted 0-for-7 and drove in no runs for New York.
 Outfielder Larry McClure‘s (1949) only big-league game was played with the 1910 Highlanders.
 He was hitless in one at bat, and knocked in no runs.

 The late Commissioner of Baseball, A. Bartlett Giamatti, succumbed to a heart attack on September 1, 1989, eight days after banning Pete Rose for life.
 And September 1 is also the day that Frederick W. Thayer, inventor of the catcher’s mask, died in 1913.
-In addition, there are three noteworthy nonYankee players who have died this day.
+In addition, there are four noteworthy nonYankee players who have died this day.
 Shortstop Ivy Olson (1965) cleared most of his 13 fences good for 446 rbi’s between 1911 and 1924 with Cleveland and Brooklyn; third baseman Pinky Whitney (1987) hit 93 long balls and drove in 927 runs from 1928-1939, mostly with the Phillies, though he played three years with the Braves too; and outfielder Buster Adams (1990) hit 50 roundtrippers with 249 rbi’s in 1939 and from 1943-1947 with the Cardinals and the Phillies.
+Another third baseman on the list, Paul Schaal (2017) just about evenly split his 11 years from 1964 through 1974 between the Angels and the Royals.
+Paul hit 57 home runs and knocked in 323.

 Players Who Have Died This Day